georgialoper/vanilla-extract-codemash-2023/pages/8_css-modules.md

 <!--
 Written like normal CSS but is actually build time CSS in JS.
-The advantage of this is that it can be imported as a module into components and use a build step to scope those specifically to that component -->
+The advantage of this is that it can be imported as a module into your components and it uses a build step to scope your styles specifically to that component -->

 ---